 The Graduate program on and off campus consists of four accelerated semester of approximately 10 weeks each, beginning in January, April, July, and October.

 Prior to each semester or term, a schedule of courses is published listing the instructor and time for courses offered.
-During Online and Military Base Undergraduate program terms, classes meet for 250 minutes each week.
 Some course offerings lend themselves to intensive study and may be scheduled within two, three, or four week periods.
 All regular courses meet for an equivalent of 15 class hours per credit and laboratory sections meet for 45 hours per credit.